For time stealers, word wizards, sentence scramblers, plot puzzlers:

 Here’s the blueprint for writers.
 Keep at it.
 Dream big.
 Work harder.
 Magic happens when you do:

 Writers and Bloggers to Follow:

 Chuck Wendig Terribleminds:Amazing, funny, witty, smart, and the most creative mind for creating the BEST cuss words on the planet.

 Jane Friedman: Writing, querying, business information that’s concise, practical and worth your time.

 Harold Underdown and the Purple Crayon: This guy KNOWS the business.
 Up-to-date information about what’s new, who’s new, and who’s going where.
 Plus he exudes kindness and class.

 Nathan Bransford (An former-agent turned writer/novelist who has solid information on his blog.)

 MS Wishlist (Take the guess-work out of what agents, editors, publishers want.
 It’s all here!)

 The Editor’s Eye:

-SCBWI (Society of Children’s Book Writers and Illustrators): Without SCBWI, I would never have found critique groups, the BlueBoards (Verla Kay), an agent and have the career I do now!
+SCBWI (Society of Children’s Book Writers and Illustrators): Without SCBWI, I would never have found critique groups and been able to develop my writing career, still very much a WIP.